 Overall the cumulative effects assessment in Appendix VI has found that there is a low risk arising during construction of cumulative adverse effects regarding the SEA topic of population and human health.
-Extended construction related mitigation such as detailed routing, traffic planning and management and limitation of works within peak periods/ times will minimize the potential cumulative effects identified.
+Extended construction related mitigation such as detailed routing, traffic planning and management and limitation of works within peak periods/ times will minimise the potential cumulative effects identified.

-Regarding the SEA water topic, the assessment has identified a low risk of cumulative adverse effects as a result of schemes interacting with the potential to affect the Lower Thames Gravels Groundwater Body, the Thames (Cookham to Egham) Surface Water Body, the Mid-Chilterns Chalk Groundwater Body, and the Colne (from confluence with Chess to River Thames) Surface Water Body; where mitigation, including CoPC and best practice for design, construction and operations is recommended.
+Regarding the SEA water topic, the assessment has identified a low risk of cumulative adverse effects as a result of schemes interacting with the potential to affect the Lower Thames Gravels Groundwater Body, the Thames (Cookham to Egham) Surface Water Body, and the Colne (from confluence with Chess to River Thames) Surface Water Body; where mitigation, including CoPC and best practice for design, construction and operations is recommended.